warpas/juggernaut-project/README.md

     - move to Github issues after this point (unlikely, but I'll give it a try)

     - integrate Todoist - adding tasks, reading a tasks list at minimum

+    - add the option to specify Toggl workspaces

+        ✅ fetch workspaces from Toggl

+        - do it after UI